Cantera/cantera-website/pages/tutorials/cxx-guide/index.rst

                .. container::
                   :tagname: a
-                  :attributes: href=factories.html
+                  :attributes: href=kinetics-transport.html
-                              title="Creating ThermoPhase, Kinetics, and Transport objects"
+                              title="Reaction Rates and Transport Properties"

                   .. container:: card-header section-card

-                     Creating ThermoPhase, Kinetics, and Transport objects
+                     Reaction Rates and Transport Properties

                .. container:: card-body

                   .. class:: card-text

-                     How to create objects that allow calculation of thermodynamic properties and kinetic and transport rates.
+                     An example using the ``Kinetics`` and ``Transport`` objects associated with a ``Solution`` object to compute reaction rates, viscosity, and thermal conductivity.